ursetto/a2composer/COMPOSER.md

 The header on the demo files consists of 64 zero bytes ($4000 - $403F in memory).

-We know tempo is stored at $4038.
-Without looking at the code, my guess is these locations are used for temporary variables or parameter passing.
+We know tempo is stored at $4038 (but is zero in the file).
+No other locations in this header appear to be used, even for temporary storage.
 A few of my files were saved with some data from $5000-$503F; I can't tell if this is just BASIC file data that overlapped the music file, other corruption, or whether the driver modified it while playing.

 ### Title

 All songs playable by the official player begin with `^`.
-It appears the second character has meaning, perhaps the tempo.
-The driver always does a 'BLOAD ^' followed by the rest of the filename.
+It appears the second character is the tempo (AND #$7F, since it uses high-ASCII).
+The driver always does a 'BLOAD ^' followed by the rest of the filename stored in the filename table.

 ### Data